pminasandra/tracktorlive/README.md

 📬 Status
 --------

 TracktorLive is a still an evolving toolkit.
-APIs may change.
+APIs may change slightlly.
 You're encouraged to adapt parts for your own research or build wrappers that suit your workflow.